pnp/pnpcore/src/sdk/PnP.Core/FeedbackForTheGraphTeam.md

 - Loading lists of a web is returning a subset of the lists being returned when using REST ==> this makes it hard to use Graph as our users are agnostic of what API is being called, but they expect the same results in all cases
 - GroupID property is not returned when loading a SharePoint Site ==> we need GroupId to be able to load the Team linked to this site (if there's one)
+- It looks like it is not possible to filter items in lists and libraries by ContentType

 # Teams